 A. For the Slow Cooker:

-- Place the beans, water, garlic and salt in the slow cooker.
+- Depending on the crock pot used and age of beans, these times will probably vary.
+Be sure to check the manufactures owners manual for guidance on cook times.
+Place the beans, water, garlic and salt in the slow cooker.
 Lid and Soaked, Cook on High 2 -3 hours Soaked, Cook on Low 4 -5 hoursUnsoaked, Cook on High 3-4 hoursUnsoaked, Cook on Low for 6-7 hours (I've had this method take up to 8 hours before)

 B. On the Stove Top: